Merit Systems Protection Board (MSPB)

-The Merit Systems Protection Board (MSPB) is designed to protect employees from unjust disciplinary action at work.
-It helps to ensure that federal employee job performance is evaluated based on merit, not political standing or discriminatory bias.
+The Merit Systems Protection Board (MSPB) is designed to protect federal employees from unjust disciplinary action at work.
+It helps to ensure that federal employee job performance and conduct is evaluated based on merit, not political standing or discriminatory bias, or other prohibited personnel practices.

-If you have faced disciplinary action as a federal employee, you may need representation before the MSPB to protect your job.
+If you have faced disciplinary action as a federal employee, or are facing proposed discipline, you may need representation before the MSPB to protect your job.
 At Southworth PC, we defend people in hearings and forums that involve the MSPB and jeopardize our clients’ status as a federal employee.
+With offices in Atlanta and Washington, D.C., we serve clients nationwide.
+With nearly 30 years of combined experience and a focus exclusively on federal employment law, we can be your advocate in these complex cases.
+We have appeared before every Regional Office of the Merit Systems Protection Board.

 What Adverse Agency Actions Can Be Challenged?